AG140 Building and Maintaining A Start Line

 Most dogs that do agility LOVE the sport.
 Training the obstacles and sequences with positive reinforcement creates a strong desire to interact with them.
 Going to the next "thing" becomes a highly valued reward for the dog.
 However, if you and your dog are not communicating well (your cues are not clear), both of you will be frustrated.
 The lack of communication will deteriorate your dog's start line stay - maybe without you even recognizing the first signs.
 For example, your dog's behavior might start to change in classes or trials under certain conditions when:

-1. you feel rushed,
+1. You feel rushed,

-2. you disconnect from your dog (thinking about the sequence ahead or talking to your instructor),
+2. You disconnect from your dog (thinking about the sequence ahead or talking to your instructor),

-4. you are unaware of patterns that unintentionally predict a release
+4. You are unaware of patterns that unintentionally predict a release

 What causes behavior to deteriorate?